naher94/rehanbutt.com/about.md

     <div class="speaking-item">
       <h3>Personal Branding: Sharing a Story Through Your Work</h3>
       <p class="date">Feburary 2018</p>
       <p class="description">Spoke to the group about what it means to create a personal brand identity.
-Talking about visual identity and creating a brand systems that can be portrayed throughout their work.
+Talking about visual identity and creating a brand system that can be portrayed throughout their work.
 As well as having a design critique around existing student brands.</p>
     </div>
     <div class="speaking-item">
       <div class="brand-logo-container" id="aia">